panzerlop/panzerlop/README.md

+Welcome to my collection of scripts, fixes and guides for Linux ( using Kubuntu ).

 The TASystemSettings.ini is for Rocket League - it makes it sharper and more optimised.

 > Use Lutris to install Epic Games Launcher and then download Rocket League.